Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 Grant money from charities and trusts is mainly provided to pay for things that cannot be paid for by Government or Local Authorities.

-All over the United Kingdom there are small local trusts providing grants for individuals and non-profit organizations in their local area.
+All over the United Kingdom there are small local trusts providing grants for individuals and non-profit organisations in their local area.

 In addition to this, the UK Government, the Welsh and Scottish Governments, and Local Authorities all have individual grant programmes that benefit the disabled.